-Newborns are the most delicate patients.
-This is even more true if they are born prematurely
+Newborns are our most delicate patients; they are even more fragile if they are born

-or with complex, life-threatening health problems.
-When these patients are brought
+prematurely or with complex, life-threatening health problems.
+When these children

-to Children's Hospital of Georgia, it needs to be with the utmost care.
-Our neonatal transport team is trained to move the smallest, sickest babies, from anywhere in the region, to
+of care.
+Our neonatal transport team is able to bring the smallest, sickest babies from anywhere in the region, safely

-CHOG - a designated tertiary hospital in East Central Georgia for neonatal patients
+to CHOG.
+We are a designated tertiary hospital in East Central Georgia able to treat

 Caring for infants during transit requires special training.
 Our registered neonatal